KiranKharelCode/RefrigeratorProject/README.md

 Data like; how many of an item I have, when I had bought it, how long it's been on my fridge, and the data on how long that item can be stored in the fridge.

+UPDATE 08/21/23:
+DUE TO RESTRICTIONS AND NEW LAW REGUALTIONS I CANNOT USE TWILLIO ANYMORE, THEREFORE IM CURRENTLY LOOKING FOR A NEW APPROACH TO MY PROJECT